 Rockford also features plenty of shopping, from women’s retail standout Lee & Birch to the delightful Aunt Candy’s Toy Company to the Rockford Footwear Depot, which offers great deals on products from Wolverine World Wide, the global lifestyle brand headquartered in Rockford.

 Scenic White Pine trail runs through Rockford and Cedar Springs, all the way up to Cadillac.

 Photo Credit: Matthew Medendorp

-Just past Rockford lies Cedar Springs, a hidden gem in West Michigan.
-Make time to enjoy Fred Meijer White Pine State Trail either on foot, bike, ski, skate, or however you prefer to move!
-The trail runs 92 miles to Cadillac, but don’t feel pressured to do it all in one day.
+Just 15 minutes past Rockford lies Cedar Springs, a hidden West Michigan gem.
+Make time to hit the Fred Meijer White Pine Trail either on foot, bike, ski, skate or however you prefer to move!
+The trail runs 92 miles north to Cadillac but don’t feel pressured to do it all in one day.

-After all that exercise, Cedar Springs Brewing Company is the perfect spot to refuel.
-It has ample outdoor seating and a full menu featuring food and beverages from the Upper Bavaria region of Germany and American smokehouse dishes.
+After all that exercise, Cedar Springs Brewing Company is an ideal refueling spot.
+It offers ample outdoor seating and a full menu featuring food and beverages from the Upper Bavaria region of Germany as well as American smokehouse dishes.